-- 1. This software has not been tested with all AREDN firmware versions currently running on the mesh network.
-The software has been tested on firmware version 3.20.3.0 running on Ubiquity and found to work in that environment. - 2.
-The Arednsig application software should be installed on a Linux host which meets the following requirements: - The server software should be installed on a recent Linux distribution such as Debian, Ubuntu, or Raspbian.
-(The author has successfully developed and installed the software on a Raspberry Pi running the Raspbian operating system.) - Apache should be installed and configured to allow serving HTML documents from the user's public_html folder. - PHP should be installed and configured to allow running user PHP scripts from the user's public html folder. - Rrdtool should be installed (see instructions).

-- Python 3.7 usually comes per-installed in virtually all Linux distributions.
-Type "python" at a command line prompt to verify Python has been installed. - 3.
-See the Appendix for detailed notes on how to set up a Raspberry Pi server, and how to install and configure the components in note 2 above.
+- 1. The NodePower application software should be installed on a Linux host which meets the following requirements: - The server software should be installed on a recent Linux distribution such as Debian, Ubuntu, or Raspbian.
+(The author has successfully developed and installed the software on a Raspberry Pi running the Raspbian operating system.) - Apache should be installed and configured to allow serving HTML documents from the user's public_html folder. - Rrdtool should be installed (see instructions). - The Python I2C smbus library should be installed. - Python 2.7 usually comes per-installed in virtually all Linux distributions.
+Type "python" at a command line prompt to verify Python has been installed. - 2.
+See the Appendix for detailed notes on how to set up a Raspberry Pi server, and how to install and configure the components in note 1 above.